RobDWaller/code101/README.md

 Once this is done you can save your code and refresh the page in your browser and you will see the blog posts appear.

-**Note:** concatenation of strings is achieved using the `+` operator, eg `'string one' + 'string two' + 'string three'`.
+**Note:** concatenation of strings is achieved using the `+` operator, eg `'string one ' + 'string two ' + 'string three'` will create `string one string two string three`.
 In the above code we are concatenating three strings `item.title + ': By ' + item.author`, two of which are represented by variables.

 ### Task Three: style the page with CSS